dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 !!! important "Got an error like `invalid privatekey: [B@7696c31f`?"

     You may need to install a different SSH package called "SSHJ" -- under the Help menu, choose "Install new Software" then search for SSHJ and install the package (you'll need to restart dbeaver).
 After restarting, choose “SSHJ” in the drop-down under advanced (should be labeled either ”Implementation” or “Method”) when setting up the tunnel

+    Note: some versions of DBeaver have SSHJ pre-installed, so you might not find it in the "install new software" dialog.
+If so, check for it under the advanced settings when setting up the SSH tunnel.

 Let's make sure you can connect to the database: